siran/writing/documents/Outreach/longitudinal_delay_bright_branch_one_page.md

 - one bright incident beam becomes two bright arm beams
 - the purpose is to prepare coherent branches
-- no loaded overlap is being claimed
+- no loaded constructive-interference branch is being claimed

 At recombination: